corrode/corrode.github.io/content/why-rust/_index.md

 From experience, the majority of companies care less about uncompromising performance and more about [reliability and stability](https://talks.osfc.io/osfc2021/talk/JTWYEH/) of their services.

+This is backed by the [*State of DevOps Report 2023*](https://cloud.google.com/devops/state-of-devops/) by Google Cloud, which states:

+> **Reliability unlocks performance.** [...]
+> Strong reliability practices predict better operational performance, team
+> performance, and organizational performance. [...]
+> Being able to operate the machine effectively allows teams to achieve more,
+> which allows organizations to thrive. - [*State of DevOps Report 2023*](https://cloud.google.com/devops/state-of-devops/)

 More predictable and stable services are easier to maintain and cheaper to operate.
 Less time is spent on debugging and on-call, and more time on building new features.
 Scaling services is also easier when you know how systems behave under load.

 > Given our small team size, infrastructure reliability is crucial, otherwise,
 > maintenance starves innovation.
 Rust provides us with confidence that any code